Tony Hill (wide receiver): Dallas Cowboys

-At the time he ranked first in receiving yards, second in receiving touchdowns and second in receptions in Dallas Cowboys history.
+At the time, Hill ranked first in receiving yards, second in receiving touchdowns and second in receptions in Dallas Cowboys history.

 San Francisco 49ers

-On July 24, 1987, the San Francisco 49ers outbid the Los Angeles Rams for his services, but he never played another regular season game, after he was released on September 7.
+On July 24, 1987, the San Francisco 49ers outbid the Los Angeles Rams for Hill's services, but he never played another regular season game, after he was released on September 7.

 Hill finished his 10 NFL seasons with 479 receptions for 7,988 yards and 51 touchdowns in 142 games.
-He also had 26 100-yard receiving games, rushed for 84 yards, returned 27 punts for 268 yards, and gained 96 yards on 4 kickoff returns.
+He also had 26 100-yard receiving games, rushed for 84 yards, returned 27 punts for 268 yards, and gained 96 yards on four kickoff returns.

 For his career, he averaged 16.1 yards per touch and 16.7 yards per reception.